 10: Don’t give up

 What’s more, if you decide the slog of submitting to literary agents isn’t for you, there are plenty of other options out there, from self-publishing to small presses.
-Rejections aren’t the end, and submitting to literary agents isn’t the only path.
+Rejections aren’t the end.
+Submitting to literary agents isn’t the only path.
 Keep going!